 Unfortunately, this simple framework for modeling and analyzing goals won't work for many domains where goals are not formalizable and the relationships among them can't be captured by semantically well-defined relations such as AND/OR ones.
 For example, goals such as "Highly reliable system" have no formally defined predicate which prescribes their meaning, though one may want to define necessary conditions for such a goal to be satisfied.
 Moreover, such a goal may be related to other goals, such as "Thoroughly debugged system", "Thoroughly tested system" in the sense that the latter obviously contribute to the satisfaction of the former, but this contribution is partial and qualitative.
 In other words, if the latter goals are satisfied, they certainly contribute to the satisfaction of the former goal, but don't guarantee its satisfaction.
-The framework will also not work in situations where there are contradictory contributions to a goal.
+This framework will also not work in situations where there are contradictory contributions to a goal.
 For instance, we may want to allow for multiple decompositions of a goal G into sets of subgoals, where some decompositions suggest satisfaction of G while others suggest denial.

-We are interested in a modeling framework for goals which allows for other, more qualitative goal relationships and can accommodate contradictory situations.
+We are interested in a modeling framework for goals which includes AND/OR relationships among goals, but also allows for other, more qualitative goal relationships and can accommodate contradictory situations [4,16].
 We accomplish this by introducing goal relationships labelled "+" and "-" which model respectively a situation where a goal contributes positively or negatively towards the satisfaction of another goal.

 A major problem that arises from this extension is giving a precise semantics to the new goal relationships.
 This is accomplished in two different ways in this paper.
 In section 3 we offer a qualitative formalization and a label propagation algorithm which is shown to be sound and complete with respect to the formalization.
 In section 4, we offer a quantitative semantics for the new relationships which is based on a probabilistic model, and a label propagation algorithm that is also shown to be sound and complete.
-Section 5 presents preliminary experimental results on our label propagation algorithms, while section 6 summarizes the contributions of the paper and sketches directions for further research.
+Section 5 presents experimental results on our label propagation algorithms using medium- to large-size goal models, while section 6 summarizes the contributions of the paper and sketches directions for further research.